michaelboyles/website/content/post/two-versions-same-library.md

 +++
 author = "Michael Boyles"
-title = "Using Two Versions of a Library in Java" date = "2022-06-14" description = "A tutorial on how to use two versions of the same library in a Java project" tags = ["java", "maven"]
+title = "Using two versions of a library in Java" date = "2022-06-14" description = "A tutorial on how to use two versions of the same library in a Java project" tags = ["java", "maven"]